krakjoe/profiler/README.md

 profiler
 ========

-An extension to profile PHP.

-A simple set of functions to allow a basic profile view of your PHP scripts, during or after runtime.
+An extension to allow a basic profile view of your PHP scripts, during or after runtime.

 Features
 ========